DylanFrancisco/Flashcard_WebApp_CS426/README.md

 This Flashcard Management System is a comprehensive solution for creating, managing, and practicing with flashcards.
 It is designed to help users organize information into folders and sets, and to facilitate learning through various modes like editing, previewing, and practicing with flashcards.

 ## Features
-* Folder Management:
-  Users can create, delete, and view folders that organize flashcard sets.
-* Set Management:
-  Inside folders, users can create, delete, and manage sets of flashcards.
 * Flashcard Management:
   Users can add, edit, and delete flashcards within sets.
-Flashcards can include terms, definitions, and images.
+Flashcards can include terms, definitions, and images for both the term and definition (side eye to Quizlet).
+* AI Auto-Flashcard Generation:
+  Users can upload PDFs to generate flashcards, which will populate new cards with pre-filled based on the content and optional prompt.
 * AutoSave Feature:
   Changes to flashcards and sets are automatically saved to prevent data loss.
 * Search Functionality:
   Users can search for terms or definitions within flashcards.
+* Live Preview:
+  Flashcard updates will be updated in real-time in the Flashcard view by letter, as well as 'Next' and 'Back' if cards are created or deleted.
+* Folder Management:
+  Users can create, delete, and view folders that organize flashcard sets.
+* Set Management:
+  Inside folders, users can create, delete, and manage sets of flashcards.
 * Practice Mode:
   This mode allows users to practice flashcards in a sequential order.
-* PDF Integration:
-  Users can upload PDFs to generate flashcards based on the content.

 ## Installation and Setup
 1. Clone the repository to your local machine.